HireWheel/odata-mysql/README.md

 Let's say that the entity type "permits" can have "locations" linked to it.
 The OData protocol allows linked entities to be expanded and included in the output.
 So if you want to download all permits AND all locations linked to any permit, set the flags `-e permits -x locations`.

 The `-y` flag tells the script to retry a request once if it gets a 5xx error (i.e. an internal server error).

+## Examples

+This documentation is a bit complex and confusing, so here's an example.
+This connects to the OData server for [Philadelphia Open Data](http://phlapi.com).
+It creates tables for permits and locations, then downloads all permits, as well as all locations attached to any permit.
+It stores the permits in a MySQL table called "PhillyPermit" and the locations in a MySQL table called "PhillyLocation", and both of these tables are created in a MySQL database called "my_awesome_database".
+The `-y` flag is also included in case the API throws an internal server error (which this particular server is sometimes prone to do).
+Here's the full command:

+    python odata_mysql.py -c -d -r http://api.phila.gov/li/v1 -b my_awesome_database -e permits -l PhillyPermit -x locations -k PhillyLocation -y

+If you prefer, here's a more verbose form of the exact same command:

+    python odata_mysql.py --createtables --downloaddata --odataroot http://api.phila.gov/li/v1 --databasename my_awesome_database --entitytype permits --entitytable PhillyPermit --expandtypes locations --expandtables PhillyLocation --retryon5xx

 ## License